ruiyichi/Covid-offline-webapp/readme.md

 ## About:
-Offline COVID-19 web app for tracking number of cases and deaths in various countries
+Offline COVID-19 web app for tracking number of cases and deaths in various countries, created May/June 2020

 ## Dependencies:
 - Python 3